HappyMealOfficial/Model-Importer/README.md

 loadstring(game:HttpGet("https://raw.githubusercontent.com/mcKTS/Model-Importer/main/modelimporter.lua"))()
 ```

-https://youtu.be/dggt_2ut-oM (Watch it if you don't know how to use)
+https://youtu.be/dggt_2ut-oM (Watch this and use your brain to think if you don't know how to use)

 Code used in the video:
 ```